cgood97/cgood97.github.io/index.md

 We first tried to recreate "Predicting digital asset market based on blockchain activity data" found [here](https://arxiv.org/pdf/1810.06696.pdf).

 After multiple roadblocks, we were able to start the initial sync with Parity Client.
-After 24 hours at full CPU usage, the inital sync was not even half complete.
+After 24 hours at full CPU usage, the initial sync was not even half complete.

 As a result, we decided to recreate a similar project, "Predicting Cryptocurrency Prices With Deep Learning" found [here](https://dashee87.github.io/deep%20learning/python/predicting-cryptocurrency-prices-with-deep-learning/).